 - crystal deposits that you need to break and pick up the pieces.
 These deposits will respawn during the match.

 - Killing NPCs or Player controlled heroes (multiplayer).
 A small percentage of the shards you gain are also shared with your teammates.
-If you are killed you won’t drop your shards on death (though it’s been discussed).
+If you are killed you won’t drop your shards on death (though it’s been discussed during development).

 There will be different kinds of rarity.
 So you will have your common, unique, rare & legendary gear.
 Battleborn won’t have the same colors assigned to their gear as previously seen in Borderlands.